ironbar/prompt_recovery/docs/modeling/Iteration_08_create_high_quality_hard_dataset.md

 ## TODO

-- [ ] Generate more data with Gemini or Gemma
+- [ ] Generate more data with Gemini or Gemma.
+Once I have the original text and the prompt I can use any model to generate more data.
+- [x] Is the Mixtral tokenizer similar to OpenAI's?